Avanti-Software/api-docs/docs/auth-client-credentials.md

 <!-- theme: info -->
 >Curious about how we authenticate using client credentials?
 Our API authentication follows the Open ID Connect protocol to authenticate requests using short-lived access tokens.

-If you’re an API developer, you’ll need to request some information from your organization’s Avanti Administrator:
-- The Client Credentials
-- The Avanti Company Database

 ## Create the Client Credentials
 **Step 1:** Once you've logged into the Avanti Self-Service Portal, manually navigate to the API Settings page: